 - Fish identification.
 Describe the habitat and food needs of selected Minnesota fish; develop a display explaining the life history of a fish; create a model or exhibit identifying the parts of a fish. - Fishing Knots.
-Identify how and where each knot is used; fishing equipment which is made or repaired such as lures, fishing rods and reels, ice fishing rig, or other fishing equipment. - Safety practices and techniques that are related to fishing, ice fishing or boating. - Examples of how water quality affects the fish ecosystem.
+Identify how and where each knot is used; fishing equipment which is made or repaired such as lures, fishing rods and reels, ice fishing rig, or other fishing equipment.

+Safety practices and techniques that are related to fishing, ice fishing or boating.

+Examples of how water quality affects the fish ecosystem.

 - Display of aquatic habitats, invasive species. - Tactics to fish for various species of fish, techniques and equipment used. - Cultural aspects of fishing. - Regional differences across the US/world.
-(Types of fish, environments, ways to fish, considerations) - Research commercial fishing for food industry. - Local DNR fishing regulations.
+(Types of fish, environments, ways to fish, considerations) - Research commercial fishing for food industry. - Local DNR fishing regulations. - Explore careers and explain why they interest you.